Marc13Bautista/Arma3-RealisticNamesUpdated/README.md

+WESTERN SAHARA & REACTION FORCES CDLC COMPATIBILTY UPDATE!!!
+If you own the Western Sahara CDLC and/or Reaction Forces CDLC, compatibility configs will be auto-loaded and my real name changes will take into effect.

+# Changelist (5/24/24):
+- Added Real Names for the following mods: JCA M320, Ravage, O&T Expansion, and ANZACSAS Napalm and WP Smoke marker rockets.
+- Added Western Sahara CDLC Real Names for Weapons, Attachments, and Vehicles.
+- Added Reaction Forces CDLC Real Names for Weapons, Attachments, and Vehicles.
+- Added (and modified some) Real Names for APEX, JETS, LAWS OF WAR, CONTACT DLC that were missing from Ace3's module.
+- Converted ALL .cpp files to .bin for faster loading times (thanks Axle for the tip).

 # Arma 3 Realistic Names UPDATED

 This project aims to provide a small mod that changes the names of Weapons, Vehicles and Gear in Arma 3 to their real life names.
 Since this is a feature of [ACE3](https://github.com/acemod/ACE3) already, this mod makes use of it by simply stripping it out and distributing it standalone.